 And the good news is we are not alone.
 God is with us.
 He says that He will never leave us nor forsake us (Deuteronomy 31:6-8).
 He is our helper and will help us if we ask Him.
 It may not be the way we expect, but God is a faithful God.

-If, as a woman, you know you are procrastinating and want to overcome it, I’d love to connect with you.
-Feel free to contact me at Cindy@anewforpurpose.com
+If, as a woman, you want to deal with your anger, resentment and other negative emotions, I’d love to connect with you.
+Book a free discovery session on Cindy@anewforpurpose.com